57blocks/website-article/articles/Inside Story: How We Approach QA/README.md

 ## Choose a suitable script/language/framework for the project and team

 Different kinds of tests require different frameworks.
 Most test frameworks can support multiple languages.
 57Blocks has projects using both Python and Javascript.
 The choice between Python and JavaScript will depend on the project requirements and the team's skills.
-JavaScript may be better if the project is web-based and requires front-end.
+JavaScript may be better if the project is web-based and requires front-end testing.
 However, if you are looking for a language that is easy to learn and has a rich set of test libraries, then Python may be the better choice.

 ### The benefits of the Python test framework: